iamFez/aosbornePortfolio/README.md

 If you would like to see some of my work with small to enterprise-level networks, see [here](portfolio/Networking).

+## Resume
+If you would like to hire me, or are simply interested in my education, experience and qualifications, my resume can be found [here](resume/).

 ## Contact Me
 If you would like to get into contact with me, you can do so using the following: